 Feb 8, 2018 - Last week, SPHEREx PI Jamie Bock gave the weekly colloquium at the

 Harvard-Smithsonian Center for Astrophysics.
-His talk, which was webcast live,
+His talk, which was webcast live during the event,

 Feb 1, 2018 - The SPHEREx team just concluded a productive